 If you want to speak out for animals without lifting much more than a finger, sign up here.

-Here are some of the victories that we’ve achieved with the help of this important team:
+Here are some of the victories that we’ve achieved with the help of this important program:

-- When PETA asked our First Responders to demand an end to the National Institutes of Health’s cruel experiments on baby monkeys, more than 5,000 people texted in to help, and the experiments were soon stopped.
+- When PETA asked our text list to demand an end to the National Institutes of Health’s cruel experiments on baby monkeys, more than 5,000 people texted in to help, and the experiments were soon stopped.

-- First Responders texted in by the thousands to help ensure that Sunder, an elephant who was chained and abused at a temple in India, was retired to a lush sanctuary with other rescued elephants.
+- Supporters texted in by the thousands to help ensure that Sunder, an elephant who was chained and abused at a temple in India, was retired to a lush sanctuary with other rescued elephants.

 If you, too, want to help save animals, don’t wait—sign up now!